 Ondansetron injection (0.15-mg/kg x 3 doses) was compared with metoclopramide (2 mg/kg x 6 doses) in a single-blind trial in 307 patients receiving cisplatin ≥ 100 mg/m2 with or without other chemotherapeutic agents.
 Patients received the first dose of ondansetron or metoclopramide 30 minutes before cisplatin.
-Two additional ondansetron doses were administered 4 and 8 hours later, or five additional metoclopramide doses were administered 2, 4, 7, 10, and 13 hours later, Cisplatin was administered over a period of 3 hours or less.
-Episodes of vomiting and retching were tabulated over the period of 24 hours
+Two additional produsestron doses were administered 4 and 8 hours later or five ondansetron doses were administered 4 and 8 hours later, or five additional metoclopramide doses were administered 2, 4, 7, 10, and 13 hours later.
+Cisplatin was administered over a period of 3 hours or less.
+Episodes of vomiting and retching were tabulated over the period of 24 hours after cisplatin.
+The results of this trial are summarized in Table 8 Table 8.
+Theraneutic Response in Prevention of Vomiting Induced by